Mohammed Riaz, founder, and CEO at Bridge2Capital tells us about small business funding.

 How does Bridge2Capital innovate?

 Mohammed Riaz: Innovation, to me, is defined as doing the old ways of business in a new way that generates more efficiency with lesser inputs.
 In this direction, technology has the power to democratize opportunities.
 We are building a company that is trying to solve the problem of access to working capital to millions of unorganized merchants at their doorsteps.
 Since time immemorial, merchants to money lenders seek working capital assistance – Merchant of Venice is a stark example of cost to the business.
-We decide to challenge this by building an innovative process on a mobile application, which allows a merchant to access on-demand working capital from formal financial institutions within few minutes, not that just, the merchants are also encouraged to move towards formalization by ensuring that the fund is released to GST registered suppliers registered by the merchants against invoices presented by the merchants.
+We decide to challenge this by building an innovative process on a mobile application, which allows a merchant to access on-demand working capital from formal financial institutions within a few minutes, not that just, the merchants are also encouraged to move towards formalization by ensuring that the fund is released to GST registered suppliers registered by the merchants against invoices presented by the merchants.
 The entire process is delivered through a simple and easy-to-use user interface 100% digitally.
 We are enabling the merchants to harness the power of their business data which are available through verified sources.

 How the coronavirus pandemic affects your business, and how are you coping?

 Mohammed Riaz: Covid19 situation had a huge impact on the merchants that we do business with.
 The lockdown for three weeks and the subsequent stringent measure put in by the Government to control the spread of Covid19 has devastated the unorganized section of the business.
 Our business, thus, has not been immune to the economic fallout of Covid19.
 However, the size of our current business ensures that we do not suffer losses that we couldn’t afford.
 We changed our focus from growth to cash flow management.
 This has helped us sustain ourselves as a going concern.
-We also use the opportunity of a slow down in the new business to build better technology processes and new products, which has enabled us to become a full-stack financial services player by offering not just working capital but insurance, saving & a digital ledger.
+We also use the opportunity of a slow down in the new business to build better technology processes and new products, which has enabled us to become a full-stack financial services player by offering not just working capital but insurance, saving & digital ledger.

 We have also ensured that no unnecessary pressure is brought on to the customers whose businesses have been shut down or severely impacted for overdue recoveries.
 We are aware with time, we will be able to collect, but we should also learn to take losses and built intelligence from the data to be able to identify the right type of customers who are able to sustain themselves in the worst of circumstances.
 We now intend to build our business with the merchants who have shown resilience during the Covid19.